PUNCH-Cyber/stoq/docs/index.rst

-To view a complete listing of available plugins simply call ``stoq-cli.py`` with the ``list`` command line argument::
+To view a complete listing of available plugins simply call ``stoq`` with the ``list`` command line argument::

-    bash$ stoq-cli.py list
+    bash$ stoq list

         _______ _______  _____   _____
         |______    |    |     | |   __|